 We expect the IG report to come out, and that's investigating the Clinton email server scandal.

-So we s we're not even talking about that.
+So we're not even talking about that.

 We're just talking about the dossier, the FISA warrant, spying on an opposition candidate, and then this all resulting in Robert Mueller being appointed.

-That would seem to me to to say that Robert Mueller needs to disband immediately and end this witch hunt.
+That would seem to me to say that Robert Mueller needs to disband immediately and end this witch hunt.

 I just reviewed them a few minutes ago.

-Well, at the time the FBI had neither one of those things.
+Well, at the time, the FBI had neither one of those things.

-Uh they had some contacts between members of the Trump campaign and Russians, but that's not a crime.
+They had some contacts between members of the Trump campaign and Russians, but that's not a crime.

 It was the Russian hoax.